Notice regarding the quality of machine translation

 The professional who is the subject of such an incapacity during the course of his activity, incurs a sentence of five years' imprisonment and a fine of 375,000 euros for the offence of fraud and must cease to practise within one month of the decision Final.

-To go further Article 9 and following of the Act of January 2, 1970.
+For further information: Article 9 and following of the Act of January 2, 1970.

 d.
 Some peculiarities of the regulation of the activity